spamik/pdns-acme-api/README.md

 - PUT /acme-api/hosts/{host_id}/ - change host token (API key)
 - POST /acme-api/hosts/{host_id}/domain_maps/ - add new allowed DNS record for this host
 - DELETE /acme-api/domain-maps/{domain_map_id}/ - delete this binded DNS record

+Note that host access token serves also as a host identification.
+For this reason, token must be unique.
+This shouldn't be limitation as these should really be long, random strings and also this API will be probably maintained by one or few administrators.